Changes to financial aid and housing assistance for students, 1 August 2017

 How to apply for the general housing allowance

-If you are eligible for general housing allowance and know beforehand how much income you will have, how much you will pay for your housing, and what your housing circumstances will be like starting in August, you can use Kela's online customer service to file a claim for housing allowance as early as May 2017.
+If you are eligible for general housing allowance and know beforehand how much income you will have, how much you will pay for your housing, and what your housing circumstances will be like starting in August, you can now use Kela's online customer service to file a claim for housing allowance (in Finnish or in Swedish).

 Persons sharing a household must claim general housing allowance together.
 If one member of the household already receives general housing allowance payments, he or she must apply for a review of the allowance.

 You can get general housing allowance retroactively for one month from the month of application.
 In order to qualify for housing allowance starting in August, you must claim housing allowance from Kela by the end of September.
 You must have had a valid rental agreement since 1 August or earlier.

 Persons who are considered to part of the same household: